Skip to content

 Instant Recovery provided operational services while storage was rebuilt.

-Over the next hours, each VM was migrated from the Instant Recovery datastore to final storage.
+Over the next hours, the team migrated each VM from the Instant Recovery datastore to final storage.

 the recovery